 In addition to the sunglasses, there are also special contact lens options that provide some protection against the sun.

 When discussing protecting your eyes outside, a common question is whether you need to wear sunglasses even if it’s cloudy.
 The answer to this is that you should.
-Even when it’s overcast, harmful UV rays still penetrate Earth’s atmosphere.
+Even when it’s overcast, up to 30% of harmful UV rays still penetrate Earth’s atmosphere.

 Find the Perfect Pair of Sunglasses